john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 > All investments involve risk.

 Standard wisdom in investing is that you need to diversify your assets.
-If you have all you money invested in [Dutch Tulips](https://www.investopedia.com/terms/d/dutch_tulip_bulb_market_bubble.asp) because they are selling like hotcakes, you can lose everything if they suddenly become unpopular.
-(TODO: phrasing)
+That was when the mark ebbs and flows you can weather the storm.
+Don't put all your money in [Dutch Tulips](https://www.investopedia.com/terms/d/dutch_tulip_bulb_market_bubble.asp).

 Mutual funds seem like a good answer to this.
 By definition, they help you diversify where each dollar you invest goes.
 And if we look at the graph above we see an easy way to start thinking about diversifying our assets even further...